bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 }
 ```

 One-shot systems can then be attached to UI elements, like buttons, actions in an RPG, or any other entity.
-You might even feel inspired to implement the bevy scheduling graph with one-shot systems and [`aery`](https://docs.rs/aery/latest/aery/) (let us know how that goes, by the way).
+You might even feel inspired to implement the Bevy scheduling graph with one-shot systems and [`aery`](https://docs.rs/aery/latest/aery/) (let us know how that goes, by the way).

 One-shot systems are very flexible.
 They can be nested, so you can call `run_system` from within a one-shot system.